 Kajabi is one of the most advanced online course creation platforms available today.

-Along with courses, it even supports digital products, memberships, communities, email marketing, coaching, events (webinars) and podcasts.
+Along with courses, it supports digital products, memberships, communities, email marketing, coaching, events (webinars) and podcasts.

-I appreciate the fact that Kajabi is an all-in-one platform, eliminating the need for multiple separate apps and the complexities of integrating them.
+I appreciate that Kajabi is an all-in-one platform, eliminating the need for multiple apps and integration headaches.

 Previously, Kajabi had a basic community component.

-However, they recently acquired a platform called Vibely, which has allowed them to enhance their community functionality.
-They can now implement gamification without relying on a specialized community management platform.
+However, they recently acquired Vibely, which has allowed them to enhance their community functionality.
+They can now implement gamification without relying on a specialized community platform.

-Kajabi communities offer unique features such as challenges, as well as the ability to schedule meetings directly within the community through tight integration with Kajabi Events for webinars.
+Kajabi communities offer unique features like challenges and direct meeting scheduling through tight integration with Kajabi Events for webinars.

 It also comes with additional features like: